 Laura Fontanills, APR

 A public relations agency veteran, Laura Fontanills has a proven track record of establishing clients as subject matter experts in their chosen fields.
-In her role as Senior Account Executive at B2 Communications, she develops and implements communications plans for a wide range of clients including SPCA Tampa Bay, USAmeriBank, Revenue Management Solutions and the Community Foundation of Tampa Bay.
+In her role as Account Manager at B2 Communications, she develops and implements communications plans for a wide range of clients including SPCA Tampa Bay, USAmeriBank, Revenue Management Solutions and the Community Foundation of Tampa Bay.

 She is past president of Ekhos, a member of High Hopes in High Heels and a 2008 graduate of Leadership Tampa Bay.

 Fontanills received her bachelor’s degree in mass communications from the University of South Florida.
 A native Floridian, she loves to spend time outside, even in the unforgiving humidity, with her cavalier spaniels, Lily and Oliver, in tow.

 Alina Hall has experience in communications and content creation that ties well into her role as assistant account coordinator at B2, where she provides support for B2’s work with clients like Colliers International, Bryant Miller Olive and Premier Eye Care.
 She is also part of the editorial team for The Tampa Bay 100, a project of B2 Communications.

 Prior to joining B2, Hall gained experience in public relations as communications assistant at AARP Florida.
 She managed the organization’s radio show, tracked nationwide media relations results and created content for the AARP Florida website.